filiphric/how-to-steal-ai-job/slides.md

 # What do to

-- how to navigate through AI as a test engineer
+- how to navigate through the A.I. space as a test engineer
 - what are the skill you posses today that can help you
 - how to practically apply your knowledge

 <!--
 - first, we’ll take a look at how you can navigate all the AI stuff as a test engineer
 - then we’ll take a look at the skillset of a tester and talk about all the stuff you already posses today and I’ll show you how not only you can survive, but how you can actually thrive
-- and finally we’ll take a look at some practical application -->
+- and finally we’ll take a look at what you can do today to be successful -->

 ---
 layout: cover
 ---

+# Navigating A.I. space as a test engineer
-# Question time
+## Question time

 <!--
-- answer please and don’t be afraid to raise your hand, it’s actually going to make it more awkward if there are zero hands up for this question
-- who in this room does not use AI at their job daily?
-  - raise your hand if there was a day when you didn’t need it, didn’t use it
-- another question: who feels like they have not been able to keep up with all the AI news?
+- who feels like they have not been able to keep up with all the AI news?
--
 - if you feel like everything is moving too fast, you are not alone
 - ít seems like every day there’s some ground breaking revolution happening in AI
 - just last week we had new image model from open AI